nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 ### PeerInit

 This message is sent to initiate a direct connection to another peer.
-The token is apparently always 0 and ignored.
+The token is always zero and ignored today, but used to be non-zero and included in a concurrent [SendConnectToken](#server-code-33) server message for connection verification.

 See also: [Peer Connection Message Order](#modern-peer-connection-message-order)